A new generation of reduction methods for networks of neurons with complex dynamic phenotypes: Mean field reduction

 \section{Mean field reduction}

-In the mean-field limit, a population of neurons is well represented by its probability density function, $\rho$.
+In the mean-field limit, a population of neurons can be well represented by the probability density function, $\rho$.
 This function represents the proportion of neurons that are in a particular state at time $t$.
 In our case, the state of a neuron is fully described by its membrane potential.

+We note that even though we started with 2-dimensional models for each neuron, the adiabatic approximation allowed us to express the the recovery as a global variable, that depends only on the population voltage and a sum of the spikes arriving at each neuron from the rest of the population, or the firing rate.
+We will see below that the reduction allows us to come up with the dynamics of the population voltage and the firing rate, which we can simply plug into the equation for $u^W$.
+Hence we will come up with a 4-dimensional network description.

 We denote $\rho(V^W|\eta, t)$ as the probability of finding a neuron from population $W$ with voltage $V$ at time $t$, knowing that its intrinsic parameter is $\eta$.
 Defining the flux $J(V|\eta,t)(=\frac{dV}{dt}\rho(V|\eta,t))$ as the net fraction of trajectories per time unit that crosses the value $V$, we can write the continuity equation

 which expresses the conservation of the number of neurons.
 Note that in integrate-and-fire models, the number of trajectories is not conserved at $V=V_{reset}$ and $V=V_{peak}$.
 By taking $V_{reset}$ and $V_{peak}$ to infinity, we ensure that the boundary conditions are the same and that the number of trajectories is conserved \footnote{By considering $V_{peak}$ = - $V_{reset}$ = $\infty$, the resetting rule still captures the spike reset as well as the refractoriness of the neurons.}.
 According to the Lorentzian ansatz (LA) \citep{Montbrio}, solutions of the continuity equation \eqref{eq:continuity} for a population of QIF neurons converge to a Lorentzian-shaped function with half-width $x(\eta,t)$ and center at $y(\eta,t)$ of the form: